nachocaru/xaprb.com/content/blog/2008-04-01-postgresql-conference-east-2008.md

 ---
 [<img src="http://www.postgresql.org/layout/images/hdr_left.png" width="230" height="80" alt="PostgreSQL" style="float:right" />][1]As a I wrote a couple of days ago, I went to the second day of [PostgreSQL Conference East 2008][2] last Sunday.
 I had a good time and really enjoyed meeting everyone, listening, learning, and occasionally talking.
 I asked a number of fearless-newbie questions that paid off handsomely: people were very willing to humor me.
 I also left with a beautiful t-shirt, mug, and bag combo thanks to [EnterpriseDB][3].
 The bag has already been put to use for a grocery shopping trip.

 Note to conference/website organizers: I can't link to anything but the front page, so I assume my link above will someday point to the 2009 conference, or the 2008 West conference.
-It would be good to give each event a permalink right from the start&#8230;
+It would be good to give each event a permalink right from the start...

 One thing that surprised me was the distance people traveled to attend.
 I thought this would be an east-coast USA thing, but people came from Portland, Russia, and beyond.